Skip to content

 print(result["output"]["object_name"]) # "pSphere1"

-1. Register with ActionRegistry.register() — pass name, description, tags, DCC, version, and a JSON Schema
+1. Use ToolRegistry.register() — pass name, description, tags, DCC, version, and JSON Schema

-2. Implement a handler function — takes params: dict, returns a result dict
+2. Implement a handler function — receives params: dict, returns a result dictionary

-3. Register handler with ActionDispatcher — connects the action name to your Python callable
+3. Use ToolDispatcher to register handlers — connects an action name to a Python callable

-4. Use JSON Schema for validationActionDispatcher validates JSON input before calling your handler
+4. Use JSON Schema for validationToolDispatcher validates JSON input before calling the handler

 5. Dispatch with JSON strings — the wire format uses JSON, not Python dicts